The House of Bernarda Alba

 If you are unfamiliar with Lorca's work, then this is a terrific introduction to the work of a great playwright.

-This version of The House of Bernarda Alba has already had a run this year and is being given an extra outing, playing from 12 February to 3 March 2018.
+This version of The House of Bernarda Alba has already had a run last year and is being given an extra outing, playing from 12 February to 3 March 2018.

 As before, the company are performing the play in both English and Spanish versions (see dates and times below).